TariffCheck

 A CBP fees calculator should not treat every charge as a tariff.
 US Customs and Border Protection collects or administers several different fee types, and each has its own trigger.
 For most small importers, the recurring federal fees are MPF and HMF.

-For an all-in import estimate, use the US import tariff calculator.
+For an all-in import estimate, use the tariff lookup tool.
 For CBP fee mechanics, start with the table below.

 Core CBP fee lines